fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 include the appearance of wicked forces such as the AntiChrist figure al-Dajjāl, Gog and Magog, and Sufyani. but also savior(s) the Mahdi and Jesus, who along with divine intervention, will restore order and crush the Dajjal, gog and Magog will perish as well.
 Some time after Isa will pass and no believer will be left on Earth.
 The Quran will be lifted.

 The signs may be divided into "minor" signs (these happen first), or "major" signs. (scholars agree there are ten of these but not what they are).
 They may also be divided into signs that have already happened, are currently happening, or have yet to happen.

+The first minor sogn was the coming of the prophet Muhammad SAW.

 Events that have already taken place:
 * A form of death, which will kill thousands of Muslims (Sahih Bukhari, Vol 4: book 53: 401)